Skip to Content

 Highlights: Adaptable, Docile, Calm

 The Old English Sheepdog is known for its shaggy coat and hairdo.
 They’re some of the most easy-going dogs thanks to their mellow and agreeable nature.
-However, they may be a little stubborn with strong herding instincts
+However, they tend to be a little stubborn with strong herding instincts

-They’ve been known try to herd children by directing them or keeping them in place.
-It may take a little longer with obedience training, but these dogs are wonderful companions if trained properly.
+The OES has been known try to herd children by directing them or keeping them in place.
+After all, it’s in their instincts.
+It may take a little longer with obedience training, but these dogs are great companions if properly trained.

 Although they lack in obedience and working intelligence, these sheepdogs have very high adaptive and instinctive intelligence.
+In other words, they’re natural herders that are great at learning from the past.
 Both of which, are significant components to true canine intelligence.

 18. Great Pyrenees

 The Great Pyrenees is a big fluffy dog breed that’s often mistaken for a small polar bear.
+With all that size and fluff, would you blame anyone?
 They are powerful dogs that love nothing more than to work, especially for the owners.

 Though they didn’t score very high in Coren’s obedience trials, they’re not actually dumb dogs.
-In fact, they have exceptionally high instinctive intelligence – another component of dog IQ.
+In fact, the Great Pyrenees has exceptionally high instinctive intelligence – another essential component of dog intelligence.

 They were bred to be guardians of livestock in the snowy mountaintops.
 And, they’re some of the best at their jobs.
-Protecting and guarding requires intelligence, just not the type that Coren measured.
+Protecting and guarding requires intelligence, such as quickly identifying real threats.
+This just isn’t the type of IQ that Coren measured.

 17. Scottish Terrier